 Address: 1523 N 33rd St, Holdrege St, Lincoln, NE 68503

-If there’s any place that can use a good quilt, it’s Nebraska.
+If any place can use a good quilt, it’s Nebraska.
 Who would have known that the world’s largest collection of quilts would end up in Lincoln, Nebraska?
-Spending an entire day taking in quilts at the International Quilt Museum may not sound that adventurous at first, but it’s actually about way more than keeping warm.
+Spending an entire day taking in quilts at the International Quilt Museum may not sound that adventurous initially, but it’s about way more than keeping warm.

-If you really like what you see here and want to know more, the University of Nebraska has gone beyond the museum to bring it to you.
-They have created a whole virtual side of the museum that has options, such as an archive of free lectures and weekly discussions on textiles.
+If you like what you see here and want to know more, the University of Nebraska has gone beyond the museum to bring it to you.
+They have created a whole virtual side of the museum with options, such as an archive of free lectures and weekly discussions on textiles.
 There is also a podcast.

-The exhibits are regularly changing, but here are some of our favorite collections: Mountain Mist, 9/11 Victims Memorial, Pre-1800, and African American.
-Get cozy with quilts from around the world from Tuesday through Saturday, starting at 10 am until 4 pm.
+The exhibits are regularly changing, but some favorite collections are Mountain Mist, 9/11 Victims Memorial, Pre-1800, and African American.
+Get cozy with quilts from around the world from Tuesday through Saturday, from 10 am until 4 pm.

 9. Nebraska Outdoor Education Center